 The built-in predicate phrase/2 provides similar functionality to phrase/3.
-The goal phrase(GRBody, Input) is true when all tokens in the input list are consumed and recognized:
+The goal phrase(GRBody, SO) is true when all terminals in the terminal-sequence SO are consumed and recognized resp. generated:

 phrase(GRBody, S0) : phrase(GRBody, S0, []).

 These examples assume that the following grammar rules has been correctly prepared for execution and are part of the complete database: